 Ghrelin has been found to play a major role in inducing short-term feeding and long-term weight gain, but the hormone also has other roles, including influencing:

 - Regulation of growth hormone and insulin secretion

 - And neurogenesis (the process in which neurons are generated from neural stem cells)

 In addition, more ghrelin is released directly in response to stressful situations, explaining why so many people have the tendency to eat when they’re stressed.
 By perpetuating the stress cycle, ghrelin contributes to weight gain by maintaining a person’s stress levels and causing strong urges to snack or overeat.

 How can you lower your ghrelin levels?
 Here are six steps to take in order to reduce ghrelin and gain control of your appetite:

 1. Don’t Overly Restrict Calories (AKA Attempting “Crash Diets”)

 Levels of ghrelin will increase if you’re consistently under-eating, which is one reason why dieting makes most people feel pretty hungry.
 On the other hand, overeating causes ghrelin levels to decrease, but this shouldn’t be the goal either (unless you’re trying to gain weight).

-The fact that being in calorie-deficit makes you feel hungrier is one of the most challenging things about attempting to diet for weight loss.
+The fact that being in a calorie deficit makes you feel hungrier is one of the most challenging things about attempting to diet for weight loss.
+(It’s important to know how many calories to eat per day to reach your goals.)
 Fortunately, however, it’s been found that certain types of dietary habits can help to control ghrelin — including eating lots of nutrient-dense, unprocessed foods and eating enough fiber and protein.